 - Never leave food cooking on the stove unattended.

 - Check all electrical outlets and never leave unnecessary items on.

 - Never let children play with matches or lighters.

-- Don’t start fires close to the house (includes BBQ pits close to house or inside the garage or shed).
+- Don’t start fires close to the house (including BBQ pits/gas grills close to the house, inside the garage or under sheds)

-In case you are the victim of a house fire the Alton Fire Dept. is committed to assist you as much as possible thru various program assistance.
-For example we help you process with either the Salvation Army or the Red Cross.
+In case you are the victim of a house fire, the Alton Fire Department is committed to assist you as much as possible thru various assistance programs.
+For example we help your process with either the Salvation Army or the Red Cross.
 These agencies are available to the public in these circumstances.
 These agencies will ask for a report on the damage on your property which we provide.
 Remember…preventing fires at home starts with you!

 Fire Chief/Fire Marshal: Javier Garcia has 40 years of experience and is responsible for the overall management and planning of the Fire Department.